salog0d/blog/README.md

   - Yarn (for JavaScript package management)

  ⚙️ Configuration
-1. Clone the repository** and navigate to the project directory:
+1. Clone the repository** and navigate to the project directory

-   git clone <repo-url>
-   cd <project-directory>

 2. Install dependencies**:

    bundle install